Who is Dags anyway???

 As a proud Australian, it's funny that I loathe Vegemite, Australian TV shows and most Australian films.

 I don't wear a watch, and yet I'm more punctual than most people who do wear one.
-Funnily enough I'm a huge fan of Tag Heuer watches, but if I ever owned one I probably wouldn't wear it that often.
+Funnily enough I'm a huge fan of Tag Heuer watches, but if I ever owned one I probably wouldn't wear it that often due to their high price.

-It can take me ages to buy things (clothes, appliances, etc), but once done, I'll usually own these things for years.
+It can take me ages to buy things (clothes, appliances, etc), but once done, I'll usually own these things for years/decades.

-For years and years I only ever wore plain black clothes all the time, then one day I had an urge to change my image by buying clothing in different colours.
+For years and years I only ever wore plain black clothes, especially at work.
+Then one day I had an urge to change my image by buying clothing in different colours.
 Now I don't mind wearing colours at all.

 I own a couple of science fiction costumes made in the mid to late 1980's and not only do they still fit, but I still wear the Star Wars one in promotions!